 How does StarTree Cloud solve it?

 The Segment Refresh Task runs as a background minion task within StarTree Cloud and is designed to improve both storage and query efficiency.
-For example, imagine a table with three segments:S1
+For example, imagine a table with three segments:S1, S2, and S3.
+Over time, updates have invalidated many rows across these segments.
+When the Segment Refresh Task is executed, it collects S1, S2, and S3 as input and creates a new merged segment, say S3_refreshed.

 This new segment is immediately made visible to queries, while the old segments with no valid documents are removed eventually.
 The result is that queries only need to scan the refreshed segment, which reduces latency and saves storage space.
 Importantly, this process guarantees atomicity: queries never encounter a partial replacement where some data is missing or duplicated.